 - told the organisers about your trophy requirements (including if you don't want any)2

 - made it clear what genre your game should be grouped as?
-(Usually by filling in the free-form box beside the rating in AON.)
+(Usually by filling in the free-form box beside the rating.)

 - given ratings (0 to 5, or NA for "not applicable") for each of the 5 categories (Adult content, Seriousness, Rules Knowledge, Genre knowledge and Characterisation)?1